pranav-satheesh/new-website/_pages/about.md

 news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 Hi!
 Welcome to my website!

 I am a PhD student in Physics at [University of Florida](https://www.phys.ufl.edu/wp/), working with [Dr. Laura Blecha](http://www.phys.ufl.edu/~lblecha/) on supermassive black holes and galaxy evolution.
 For a detailed summary of my research and projects, checkout the [research page](projects).
-I did a BS-MS Physics at [Indian Institute of Technology Madras](https://www.iitm.ac.in/) where I was involved in modelling gravitational waveforms.
+Previously, I did a BS-MS Physics at [Indian Institute of Technology Madras](https://www.iitm.ac.in/) where I was involved in modelling gravitational waveforms for binary black holes.

-I am also very active in science communication and outreach and volunteer as a science-writer for Astrobites.
-Also, check out my science comics!
+I am very active in science communication and outreach and volunteer as a science-writer for Astrobites.
+I also make science-comics!
+You can check them out here.